HristoAleksiev/etch-a-sketch/README.md

 # etch-a-sketch

 Playing with Python Turtle package.
-Testing listen events to create an etxh-a-sketch drawing program.
+Testing listen events to create an etch-a-sketch drawing program.